Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

+where $\sqrt{\mathbf{W}}$ is the Cholesky decomposition and Eq~\ref{eq:ap:qr} is the QR decomposition.
+The QR decomposition has a lower condition number and produces a more accurate $\mathbf{F}$.
+In this work, we used the normal equation for the measured N$_2$O data and found sufficient agreement with literature values.
+This may be a function of our poor SNR.
+We, however, encourage the reader to use Eq.~\ref{eq:ap:qrfit} and the more accurate QR decomposition.

-The first fitting procedure in this method is to fit the measured data, $I\langle(\mathbf{q}(\mmthd), t\rangle$, with the spherical harmonics, $Y_l^m(\mmthlf, \mmphlf)$, to retrieve the \blm{} coefficients.
+To retrieve the \blm{} coefficients, we fit the measured data, $\langle I(\boldsymbol{q}(\mmthd), t\rangle$, with the spherical harmonics, $Y_l^m \left( \mmthlf, \mmphlf \right)$.
 Where Eqs.~\ref{eq:ap:thetalf} and \ref{eq:ap:philf} relate \thlf{} and \phlf{} in terms of \thd.
-Although the spherical harmonics are orthonormal, this orthonormality is broken by our finite sampling due to detector binning.
+Although the spherical harmonics are orthonormal, this orthonormality is broken by the finite sampling of our detector.
 To account for this now nonzero overlap between different bases, we fit the spherical harmonics to the data instead of projecting onto them.
-This is very important at low $q$ where one often has the best SNR and the fewest bins to resolve \thd.
-We note that this can still be important even for the isotropic component due to the Jacobian.
-In the limit that the number of bins reaches infinity, the fit (Eq.~\ref{eq:ap:genNormEqn}) turns into a weighted projection.
+This is most noticeable at low $q$ where one often has the best SNR and the fewest bins to resolve \thd.
+We note that this can still be necessary for the isotropic component due to the Jacobian.
 We use the trapezoidal rule to increase the orthonormality of our binned spherical harmonics